Coast Guard suspends search for man who fell from cruise ship off Florida coast

 The cruise was returning to Norfolk, Virginia from the Bahamas when Peale fell overboard.
 He had been on the trip with his partner and her family.

-Monday morning, when Peale’s mother hadn’t heard from him, she felt something had gone wrong.
+When Peale’s mother hadn’t heard from him Monday morning, she sais she felt something had gone wrong.

-“I had a really bad gut feeling in my heart,” Linda Peale told Nexstar’s WAVY, her voice breaking.
+“I had a really bad gut feeling in my heart,” Linda Peale told Nexstar’s WAVY.
 “You can’t put it in words, but a mama knows.”

-Peale’s partner, Jennilyn Blosser awoke and realized she didn’t know his whereabouts.
+Peale’s partner, Jennilyn Blosser, woke up and realized she didn’t know where he was.
 She and her family searched the ship, as did the crew, to no avail.

-Carnival Cruise Line reported Peale fell into the Atlantic Ocean about 186 miles off the coast of Jacksonville, Florida around 4:10 a.m.
-Monday morning.
+Carnival Cruise Line reported that Peale fell into the Atlantic Ocean about 186 miles off the coast of Jacksonville, Florida, at about 4:10 a.m.
+Monday.

 Blosser said Peale’s falling overboard was an accident.
 A review of the ship’s security footage “confirms that he leaned over the railing of his stateroom balcony and dropped into the water,” the cruise line said.

-After an initial search, it said the ship was released from search and rescue efforts and instructed the captain to make its way back to port in Norfolk.
+After an initial search, the ship was released from search-and-rescue efforts and the captain was told to head back to port in Norfolk.